dfahlander/remotable/README.md

 import remotable from 'remotable';

+export class Foo {

-@remotable() // Optionally provide an options argument, such as @remotable('db') export async function hello (name) {
+    @remotable() // Optionally provide an options argument, such as @remotable({runat: 'worker'}) async function hello (name) {
         return `Hello ${name}!`;
     }
+}

 ```

 Rules:

-1. A @remotable function must return a Promise or Promise-like object (thenable).
+1. A @remotable method must return a Promise or Promise-like object (thenable).
 2. A @remotable is identified by class and method name or just function name if not a method.
-3. When a @remotable function is invoked, remotable.onproxy(_class, _function, ...) is called.
+3. When a @remotable function is invoked, remotable.proxy(methodName, options) is called.
 If it returns a falsy value, the function will run locally as if not beeing decorated.
 If a function is returned, the call will be proxied via the returned channeling function.
-4. @remotable() may be used with or without arbritary arguments `@remotable(arg1, arg2, ...)`.
-Any arguments passed to the decorator will be forwarded to  remotable.onproxy(_class, _function, ...decoratorArgs).
+4. @remotable() may be used with or without an options arguments `@remotable(options)`.
+Options argument passed to the decorator will be forwarded to any registered remotable.proxy callback.
-5. Configuring the Remoting environment is done by setting remotable.onproxy = customHandler.
+5. Configuring the Remoting environment is done by subscriboing to remotable.proxy: `remotable.proxy(callback)`.
-6. Return value from a @remotable function must be able to JSON-serialize, or otherwise be serializable by a registered serializer in remotable.serializers array, which is an array of {replacer: Function, reviver: Function} and works exactly as replacer / reviver functions work in the standard JSON.stringify() and JSON.parse().
+6. Return value from a @remotable function must be able to JSON-serialize, or otherwise be serializable by a registered type registered through `remotable.registerType(typeID: string, tester: any => boolean, replacer: any => any, reviver: any => any)`.
 7. Special built-in support for Observable-like objects - objects with a subscribe method - will be handled specifically:

    1. Client requests an observable-returning function.